kpatro/DataStructure-Back2Basics/README.md

 Also Feel free to validate, reuse and comment on this.

-Functionality Available.
+Functionality Available.<br />
-  Adding an item with an index, value or randomly.
+  1. Adding an item with an index, value or randomly. <br />
-  Removing an item with index, value or randomly.
+  2. Removing an item with index, value or randomly. <br />
-  Getting Index values of specific node value.
+  3. Getting Index values of specific node value.
-  Getting Length of Nodes.
+  4. Getting Length of Nodes. <br />
-  Printing Values in linked style.
+  5. Printing Values in linked style. <br />
+  6. Finding Length of a given Object.<br />

 I have read and referred multiple sources to get to these.